EricGebhart/EricGebhart/README.md

  * **[Arch linux packages](https://github.com/EricGebhart/arch-pkgs/)** - This uses make extensively, and contains some utilities.
  * **[Arch linux install](https://github.com/EricGebhart/Arch-Setup/)** My Arch linux installation script.
 - **[SPR - Simple Process Repl](https://github.com/EricGebhart/simple-process-repl)** - A very cool language at this point.
 [SPR Wiki](https://github.com/EricGebhart/Simple_Process_REPL/wiki)
-- **[Plysp](https://github.com/EricGebhart/plysp)** A simple lisp after clojure. [incomplete] - SPR has been too fun.
+- **[Plysp](https://github.com/EricGebhart/plysp)** A simple lisp after clojure. [~90% complete] - SPR has been too fun.
-- **[My Xmonad](https://github.com/EricGebhart/xmonad-setup/)** My Xmonad window manager. , A fairly extensive custom configuration/executable.
+- **[My Xmonad](https://github.com/EricGebhart/xmonad-setup/)** window manager.
+A fairly extensive custom configuration/executable.
 - **[My Emacs Setup](https://github.com/EricGebhart/emacs-setup/)** - It´s home grown, so shows my way of organizing emacs.
- * **[dfs-clj](https://github.com/EricGebhart/dfs-clj/)** After _Nathan Marz_ Big data, Lambda Architecture. - This is the core layer above hadoop to manage pails, data partitioning, tapping into with Cascalog .
+- **[dfs-clj](https://github.com/EricGebhart/dfs-clj/)** After _Nathan Marz_ Big data, Lambda Architecture. - This is the core layer above hadoop to manage pails, data partitioning, and tapping into data with Cascalog.
 - **[Pail-Schema-Example](https://github.com/EricGebhart/Schema-Example/)** - This is an example project that shows how to use pails and schema with hadoop and cascalog.
 This is using dfs-clj before dfs-clj came about.
+See my [Post Here.](https://www.ericgebhart.com/blog/clojure/2014-03-06-Using-prismatic-schema-with-fressian-pail-and-cascalog/) And another [post here](https://www.ericgebhart.com/blog/clojure/2014-01-23-Using-pail-with-a-graph-schema/)
 - **[SAS-Papers](https://github.com/EricGebhart/SAS-Papers)** - My papers which will show my writing and give some insight into SAS ODS for which I was a significant contributor.
 - **[Word search](https://github.com/EricGebhart/word-search/)** - Something I wrote from my own motivations.
 A meta data collector for words.
 I have plans for it.
 - **[bike gear calc](https://github.com/EricGebhart/bike-gear-calc/)** - I wanted a nice one, and I wanted to learn clojure/spec.